 Future Cherng Distinguished Scholars and Visiting Faculty will contribute to our ongoing discussions about education, history, medicine, government, agriculture, technology, and economics.
 They provide a means for MU students and faculty to connect with the broader world of ideas and challenges.
 And they stimulate deeper discussions between and among the MU community, members of the Columbia community, and people throughout the state of Missouri.

-Washington is most well-known for her work on the intersections of medical ethics and racism, and how those facets play out in the doctor-patient experience, the application of medical technology, medical experimentation (often without informed consent), and bioethics.
+Washington is most well-known for her work on the intersections of medical ethics and racism, how those facets play out in the doctor-patient experience, the application of medical technology, medical experimentation (often without informed consent), and bioethics.